KevinAst/MyWeb/FireWithin/TheChosen.md

 **Descriptions:**

-- The descriptions have been compiled for both the series and each episode.
-However, because of limited space, these descriptions are hidden by default.
+- Descriptions have been compiled for both the series, and each episode.
+However, because of limited space, these descriptions **are hidden by default**.

   You can toggle their display by simply clicking the **"Show Descriptions"** button (at the top of each series).

-**Devotions Notes:**

-- For some reason there is NOT a devotion for every episode. ?? expand
+**Devotions:**

+- The devotions listed here are provided by "The Chosen" team.

+- There is not a devotion for every episode _(not quite sure why that is)_.
+If an episode does not have a devotion, that slot is blank.

+- The scripture references for each episode, come from the devotion.

 - To Run a Devotion: **long-press** the `Devotion` link, and click the "**open in browser**" option.